-Scenario Rules States provide visibilities for with and without operational runway lights (depending on lighting conditions, like HIRL + CL, CL, RCLM, etc.) States provide visibilities for operational runway lights 7- State-provided visibilities will be charted. (lowest possible visibilities for best lights, no visibilities for other conditions) charted.
-States provide visibilities without lights States do not provide any visibilities for take-off - Visibilities will be determined according to ICAO AWOM.
+Scenario Rules States provide visibilities for with and without operational runway lights (depending on lighting conditions, like HIRL + CL, CL, RCLM, etc.) States provide visibilities for operational runway lights State-provided visibilities charted. will be (lowest possible visibilities for best lights, no visibilities for other conditions) charted.
+States provide visibilities without lights States do not provide any visibilities for take-off Visibilities will be determ according to ICAO AWO!